Health & Wellness

-Student Wellness Advising is meant to be a friendly, easily accessible office and a hub of resources, referrals, and information for students on the Tufts Health Science Campus.
-The Student Wellness Advisor offers support to students who may grapple with any interpersonal issues - such as adjusting to life in the city; transitioning to the new academic demands (whether online or in the classroom) and of relationship challenges.
-The Student Wellness Advisor is here to help with any concern a student may have.
+Student Wellness Advising is meant to be a friendly, easily accessible office and a hub of resources, referrals, and information for students on the Boston Health Science Campus.
+The Student Wellness Advisor offers support to students who may grapple with any interpersonal issues - such as adjusting to life in the city; transitioning to the new academic demands (whether virtual or in person) and or relationship challenges.
+The Student Wellness Advisor is here to help with any concern students may have.

-One of the goals of the Student Wellness Advisor is to offer wellness activities that are inclusive and promote a culture that supports the personal development and academic success of all students.
+One of the goals of the Student Wellness advisor is to offer wellness activities that are inclusive and promote a culture that supports the personal development and academic successes of all students.
 These wellness activities also aim to foster and support the mental, physical, and emotional health of students.

-To schedule an appointments (in person, over Zoom, or by phone) with the Student Wellness Advisor send an email to firstname.lastname@example.org or call the Student Advisory & Health Administration Office at 617-636-2700.
+To schedule an appointment (in person or over Zoom or by phone) with the Student Wellness Advisor Click this link or send an email to Sharon.firstname.lastname@example.org

 200 Harrison Avenue